Loading...

 sudo dpkg-reconfigure ldap-auth-config

-This guided configuration sets the directory search base (base DN) and server endpoint (URI).
-That information becomes the lookup foundation for NSS and PAM LDAP modules.
+This guided workflow sets the directory search base (base DN) and server endpoint (URI).
+These values become the lookup foundation for the LDAP NSS and PAM modules.

 LDAP server Uniform Resource Identifier: